vladimirconev/go-playground/README.md

 # go-playground
-simple CRUD app written in Go to explore and learn
+simple CRUD app for <b> job offers</b> written in Go to explore the language and popular libraries.

 <h3>Libraries </h3>